Wdavery/minuimus.pl/README.md

 - `perl` - required for running minuimus.pl

 #### Core Dependencies
-Nearly all dependencies of Minuimus are technically optional, depending on what file types will be processed.
+Nearly all dependencies of Minuimus are optional, depending on what file types will be processed.
 Missing core dependencies will cause Minuimus to exit if processing a relevant file type is attempted.
 Running `minuimus.pl --check-deps` will output a list of all called commands, indicating if each is found or missing.